terra-money/docs/docs/Tutorials/Get-started/Terra-Station-desktop.md

 4. Using a pen and paper, write down your 24-word seed phrase exactly as it appears.
 Number each word to make verifying easier.

-:::danger Write down your seed phrase
+:::danger Protect your seed phrase
+Anyone with your seed phrase can access your money, and there is no recourse for someone stealing your seed phrase.
+To protect your seed phrase, consider the following tips:

-Never save or store your seed phrase as a digital file on any device.
+- Never save or store your seed phrase as a digital file on any device.
-Always write down your seed phrase with a pen and paper.
-Store the paper somewhere safe.
-Anyone with your seed phrase can access your money.
-There is no recourse for someone stealing your seed phrase.
+- Always write down your seed phrase with a pen and paper.
+- Store the paper with your seed phrase on it somewhere safe.

-Never give your seed phrase to anyone, not even support staff.
+- Never give your seed phrase to anyone, not even support staff.
 :::

 5. Verify your writing to make sure every word is spelled correctly and in the right order.
 If you numbered your phrase, it can be helpful to verify it backward.